2006 Annual Report

+Selection of Trout with Increased Resistant to Bacterial Cold Water Disease.
 Last year, in coordination with two other CRIS projects at the NCCCWA, we evaluated the innate resistance of 75 full-sib families to injection challenge with F. psychrophilum.
 Fish averaged 2.4 g in size and a large variability in disease resistance was observed between families ranging from highly susceptible (1% survival) to highly resistant (72% survival).
 This year, we repeated the challenge on 4 susceptible and 4 resistant families from the 2005 brood year when the fish had grown to an average of 10 g and 800 g in size.
 Six of eight families maintained their original resistance/susceptibility phenotype suggesting that this trait is manifested throughout the trout rearing cycle.
 The mechanism of resistance is under investigation.
 This research contributes to the development of disease resistant rainbow trout and addresses objectives outlined in the National Program 106 Action Plan (Integrated Aquatic Animal Health Management: Immunology and Disease Resistance Goal 4).

 1930-32000-002-01R: This report serves to document research conducted under a Reimbursable Agreement between the ARS and the USDA National Research Initiative Competitive Grants Program and was completed during this reporting period.
 Additional details of research can be found in the report for the parent CRIS 1930-3200-002-00D Host, Pathogen and Environmental Interactions in Cool and Cold Water Aquaculture.
 This project focused on the role of major virulence protein, p57, in binding and attachment to fish leukocytes.
 Several approaches were utilized to map the p57 leukocyte-binding domain and to investigate antigenic variation in p57.
 Epitopes recognized by three neutralizing monoclonal antibodies were mapped using transposon mutagenesis and synthetic peptides.
 From these data, it was determined that the binding domain is located in the amino-terminus of p57 and that recognition of secondary structure is important for neutralization.
 Antigenic variation was examined in a panel of 24 R. salmoninarum isolates obtained from diverse geographic locations world-wide using six p57-specific monoclonal antibodies (Mabs).
 Full-length p57 was produced by all 24 isolates and for each isolate, the protein was associated with the bacterial cell surface.
 The epitopes were recognized by four Mabs (4D3, 4H8, 3H1 and 1A1) which were conserved among all strains tested.
 The 4D10 epitope was disrupted in one isolate from British Columbia, while the 4C11 epitope was lost in 5 of 8 strains isolated from Norway.
 These results suggest that while p57 is not highly polymorphic, some antigenic variation exists that may be geographically restricted in distribution.
 This research led to the identification of several antibodies that can be used to improve the sensitivity and specificity of a commercial, monoclonal antibody-based ELISA used to identify infected salmon and trout.
 This work also resulted in the identification of neutralizing determinants on p57 that could be used in a vaccine.